zhaoweiyu-github/ChromBERT/README.md

 #### Installing PyTorch
 Follow the detailed instructions on [PyTorch’s official site](https://pytorch.org/get-started/locally/) to install PyTorch according to your device and CUDA version specifications.

+**Note: ChromBERT has been tested with Python 3.9+ and Torch 2.0 to 2.4 (inclusive).
+Compatibility with other environments is not guaranteed.**

 #### Installing FlashAttention-2
 Execute the following commands to install the requried packages and [FlashAttention-2](https://github.com/Dao-AILab/flash-attention).
 ```shell